paulieguk/LDW-Feb22/Content/Instructions-002.md

 !IMAGE[Search Results](images/ak02lpo7.jpg)

 1. [] Scroll down the details page and notice he information provided.
-Especially focues on the version list, we will use this later.
+Especially focuses on the version list, we will use this later.

 ### Review Container Options